Beacon-Platform/incubator-superset-beacon/README.md

 # Beacon Superset

-This is modified version of Apache Superset cloned from https://github.com/apache/incubator-superset branch **0.30** with many modifications as listed in [BEACON_CHANGES.md](BEACON_CHANGES.md).
+This is modified version of Apache Superset forked from main repo https://github.com/apache/incubator-superset branch **0.30** with many modifications as listed in [BEACON_CHANGES.md](BEACON_CHANGES.md).

 Local install
 =========